chrisparsons83/FFDiscordClub/rules.md

 ## 3. Membership

 3.1.
-The FFDiscord Association are a public set of leagues.
+The FFDiscord Association is a public set of leagues.
 In order to join the Association, you must be a member of the FFDiscord server throughout the season.

 3.2.
 Members from the previous season will be given a period of one week after registration is opened for priority placement.